shenjinti/browserlify/README.md

 Browserlify  - browser as a service
 =======

+Browserlify is a browser service:
+- Content API: Retrieve web page content by URL, supporting PDF generation, screenshot capture, text extraction, and HTML dumping.
+- Headless Chrome: Connect to Headless Chrome via WebSocket and perform testing using Puppeteer.
+- Remote Browser: Implement a remote browser based on noVNC, allowing browser access through a web interface.

+With Browserlify, you can easily access web content, automate testing with Headless Chrome, and enjoy the convenience of a remote browser.

 ### How to run (via docker)
 ```bash
 # WIP: docker image is not ready yet